 Letters to the editor and other outreach to small local news papers in Toronto and Ontario.

 Switching bank info pack and distribution

 Information for people about how to switch to a different bank and how to communicate with your bank why you are switching.

 Bank employees are frontline service workers and we’re mad at bank policies, not them!
 The adopt-a-branch plan aims to build positive relationships and inform them about bank policies they may not know about.
 We’ll call banks.
 Send them cards.
 Maybe deliver cupcakes once/if covid numbers decline more.
 The goal here is to keep track of which branches we’ve contacted, and give them a contact point to reach out to us and encourage them to be champions from within the bank.

 We already have dozens of people involved in this project, but the banks are huge, so we’re going to need hundreds.
 Please get in touch (email@example.com) if any of these projects interest you or if you have other ideas on how to draw attention the big banks’ fossil fuel funding.

 The work of planning and supporting these actions is being generously funded by the Salal Foundation.
-We have received a flat contract to support other activists over the summer.
+We have received a flat contract to provide logistical support to other activists over the summer.
 The money will primarily be used to pay Myrtle and I for our time — although we’re so excited for this we expect to put in a lot more time than we’re being paid for.